arjenhiemstra/ithowifi/README.md

 # ithowifi
-Wemos D1 Mini / ESP8266 based WiFi controller for itho central ventilation boxes
+ESP based WiFi controller for itho central ventilation boxes

 *(note: I'm in no way a professional hardware/software engineer and have no background in these subjects.
 I like this for a hobby, to learn and to share my projects)*

-Control the Itho Daalderop Eco Fan RFT using basically only an ESP8266 directly communicating with the Itho by i2c protocol.
+Control the Itho Daalderop Eco Fan RFT using basically only an ESP32 directly communicating with the Itho by i2c protocol.
-This is an example implementation to be able to control the speed setting of the fan from 0 - 254 through either a simple web-interface or by MQTT.

 The code will give you full remote control over the Itho Eco Fan RFT with one simple add-on module and without further changes to the Itho box.